Feeding Your Baby

 Talk with the health care team about questions, such as:

-• Can I hold my baby skin-to-skin?
+• When can I hold my baby skin-to-skin?

 • How will any medicines I’m taking affect breast milk and my baby?